"Unlimited Realm of Exploration and Experimentation": Methods and Motivations of AI-Generated Sexual Content Creators: AIG-NCC Perpetration and AIG-SC ( )

 \textbf{Fine-tuned machine learning models} were used by \Pfortysix{} to fully generate new images in a person's likeness.
 Fine-tuning is often implemented by training a Low-Rank Adaptation (LoRA) on existing models to generate a specific fictional, or real, identity.

 As described by \Pthree{}, \pquote{LoRAs are the mods... you can mix and match.
-You can say here’s a character and they’re doing this}; perpetrators use the same technique to generate NCII of a real person.
+You can say here’s a character and they’re doing this;} perpetrators used the same technique to generate NCII of a real person.
 To perpetrate NCII, \Pfortysix{} mentioned that \pquote{You just need 25 to 50 images of a celebrity or a person [for the] LoRA you are trying to make... it's very easy.
 You just click on run, and there you go.
+You [then] enter your prompt and it will generate [an] image.} \Ptwelve{}, who mentioned that their friend created anime-style AIG-NCII, disclosed that the friend was able to do so by training a LoRA on images of his peers.

-You [then] enter your prompt and it will generate [an] image.} As machine learning techniques improve, fewer images are needed to train a LoRA to depict a specific person.
-Through the course of this research, we encountered methods advertising the ability to create a LoRA using a single image by leveraging one-shot learning~\cite{li_fe-fei_bayesian_2003}.
-Researchers developing one-shot learning techniques should consider how their work can further lower the barriers to NCII creation, particularly since perpetrators have been shown to leverage findings and public code bases from academic papers~\cite{han_characterizing_2025}.
+As machine learning techniques improve, fewer images are needed to train a LoRA to depict a specific person.
+Through the course of this research, we encountered methods advertising the ability to create a LoRA using a single image by leveraging one-shot learning~\cite{life-feiBayesianApproachUnsupervised2003}.
+Researchers developing one-shot learning techniques should consider how their work can further lower the barriers to NCII creation, particularly since perpetrators have been shown to leverage findings and public codebases from academic papers~\cite{hanCharacterizingMrDeepFakesSexual2025}.

-Participants also mentioned that combining techniques can account for individual technique's limitations, \pquote{you could train a LoRA which only gets you so far---it generates accurate hair, but the face... you pick up on such little details if something is different.
+Participants also mentioned that combining techniques can account for individual techniques' limitations: \pquote{you could train a LoRA which only gets you so far---it generates accurate hair, but the face... you pick up on such little details if something is different.
 So then you’d also use the LoRA plus a face swap ...[that's] a pretty powerful technique}~(\Peleven{}).
-Once a LoRA is created, it can be shared on open-platforms for others to create limitless NCII of a specific individual.
-Until a recent ban~\cite{maiberg_civitai_2025, maiberg_civitai_2025-1}, CivitAI was commonly used to share LoRAs depicting celebrities, influencers, and others~\cite{emanuel_maiberg_inside_2023}.
+Once a LoRA is created, it can be shared openly on platforms and allow others to create limitless NCII of a specific individual.
+Until a recent ban~\cite{maibergCivitaiBanReal2025}, CivitAI was commonly used to share LoRAs that nonconsensually depict celebrities, influencers, and others~\cite{emanuelmaibergAIPornMarketplace2023}.